 The beauty of Cats is that there is little to no plot.
 This is a story based on the desires of cats who crave a better life, you meet them briefly and are left to wish for them.
-Elaborated on oh so slightly by Macavity (Idris Elba), who is seen as the “bad guy”.
-Wish his devilish green eyes luminous on “Wanted” posters, he is feared and wanted for kidnapping his competitors to win the prize for himself.
-Bombalurina (Taylor Swift) introduces Macavity with a seductive and jazzy number in his tribute, as she assists with his ploy.
-It is left to Victoria and our young hero, Mr. Mistoffelees (Laurie Davidson), as well as a little bit of hope and magic to find the missing cats as they are held hostage on the Thames, and bring back them back.
-As Old Deuteronomy returns to the ball to crown her winner, it is Victoria who introduces Grizabella (Jennifer Hudson), an old show cat who has since lost her way and been hostage to poverty.
-Performing the most iconic number, ‘Memory’, with power and gusto, her character is to be marvelled with the emotions it stirs.
+Whether thats 'bad guy' Macavity (Idris Elba) or old show cat Grizabella (Jennifer Hudson) who has lost her way and become hostage to poverty.
+Performing the most iconic number, "Memory", with power and gusto, her character is to be marvelled with the emotions it stirs.

 The musical numbers are what hold this production together.
 Each has a soul and heart, with fantastic, fulfilling orchestration and lyrics that capture the essence of their characters and the story they wish to tell, be them cheeky or glamorous or mischievous.